 You can toss a few in a nice bag, tie a ribbon around it, and you’re done!
 So easy!
 This particular batch makes about 80 cookies, so you’ll have enough to put together a least 8 bags of 10 cookies!

-Valentine’s Day is all about the pink; isn’t it?
+Valentine’s Day is all about pink; isn’t it?
 That’s why, Dear Reader, when I was thinking about how to properly display these cookies, all I could think about was pink.
 Even the cookies were pink!
 And, here’s how I did it!

 HOW TO GET PERFECTLY PINK COOKIES